anishsingh20/Analyzing-Temperature-changes-of-Major-Cities-worldwide/README.md

 Thanks to University of Dayton, the dataset is available as separate txt files for each city here.
 The data is available for research and non-commercial purposes only..
 Please refer to this page for license.

+## Inspiration

+Some ideas are:

+1) How is the average temperature of the world changing over time?

+2) How global warming has affected the major cities worldwide over time.